SantaMcCloud/BiG-SCAPE_Galaxy/note.md

 - include ouputs now in a .zip file since we need to keep the files structur to make the .html file working.
 - added test section with 1 test.
 Was hard to make thsi run since i got alwyas some errors but even then at some poit it just did run true and i dont know why but it passed which is good
 - did a first check and update some labels and help text of some parameters.
 Right now evreything should be added and should be correct!
+- wrote the help section with, i think, all infos you need